Superposition28/TheSimpsonsGame/Readme.md

 ## Overview

 This project aims to automate the process of extracting and converting assets from the game "The Simpsons Game" (2007) PS3.
-It provides a step-by-step, automated workflow to take the raw game files and transform them into usable formats for modding, analysis, or archival purposes.
+It provides a step-by-step, automated workflow to take the raw game files and transform them into usable formats for for hobby projects, learning purposes, and research.

 ## Features